 Seems like I’ve been on a bit of a roll with breakfast recipes lately, doesn’t it?
 Since the last one for those little Hash Brown-Omelet Skillets went over so well, I thought I’d go ahead and share this one with you, too.
 Sometimes I feel like a good savory dish in the morning, but sometimes I enjoy something with a little sweetness.
 Not too sweet, mind you, but just a light touch of sweetness like these pancakes.
 Now these are not light, airy pancakes like you might be thinking of.
 They’re really substantial, hearty food.
-Three of these keeps me going until mid-afternoon.
+Three of these keep me going until mid-afternoon.
 That’s because they’re just full of ingredients that are good for you like oatmeal, nuts, and whole wheat flour.
 Just drizzle on a little maple syrup and add a couple of slices of bacon to the plate you’ll have a real treat for breakfast.

-The recipe that I worked from for these pancakes came from a lovely vegetarian cookbook, Welcome to Claire’s, written by Claire Criscuolo.
+The recipe that I worked from for these oatmeal blueberry pancakes came from a lovely vegetarian cookbook, Welcome to Claire’s, written by Claire Criscuolo.
 Claire’s recipes use organic, locally grown ingredients, dairy-free butter substitutes, and other things that I don’t normally have in my kitchen.
 I think that’s wonderful if that’s what you want to do, but y’all know it’s just not how I roll.
 So I made the recipe using readily available ingredients from my local grocery store.
 Claire might not approve, but dang these sure were good!

 The recipe calls for 1/4 cup of freshly squeezed orange juice and some zest, but I decided to use some of the last of the Christmas clementines instead.
 It worked out so well!
 We loved the flavor it added to the pancakes.